Visiting the Paris Catacombs

 The Paris catacombs are a network of underground tunnels in the heart of Paris where the bones of around six million corpses were deposited in the 18th century.

-The bustling streets of the Left Bank today give little clue about the ghoulish passages below ground – apart from the fact that there are only low level buildings in the immediate area.
+The bustling streets of the Left Bank today give little clue to the ghoulish passages below ground – apart from the fact that there are only low-level buildings in the immediate area.

 The catacombs have been the inspiration for novelists (Victor Hugo and Patrick Süskind among them), were used by the French Resistance as a meeting place during World War II, and have been used as a concert venue and even a cinema.